kcris/qat/README.md

 Qat
 ===

-Qt5 based file catalog software
+Qt5 based file catalog software.

 This is a simple frontend to locate/updatedb utilities.